Join for Free

 The 25% Part of Your Plate

-The 25% part of your plate is reserved for foods that do not naturally contain both fiber and a lot of water.
+The 25% zone of your plate is reserved for foods that do not naturally contain both fiber and a lot of water.

-So while the foods in the 25% part of the plate might not be “bad” for us, they are foods that need to be enjoyed in moderation.
+So, while the foods in the 25% part of the plate might not be “bad” for us, they are foods that need to be enjoyed in moderation.
 These are also foods that you DO need to consider serving size when adding to your plate.
-That’s because 25% plate foods generally have little or no fiber, are higher in calories, fat, sugar and/or have been processed.
+That’s because 25% zone foods generally have little or no fiber, are higher in calories, fat, sugar, and/or have been processed.
 The 25% part of the plate makes it easy to visualize the amount you’re eating so you don’t overeat these foods.
-(Go ahead, flip over the package and see what the serving size is for that particular food.)
+(Go ahead, flip over the package, and see what the serving size is for that particular food.)

-Of course, we recommend making the healthiest choice as you consider what to put on the 25% of your plate.
-Some healthier options include: nuts, 100% whole grain bread, some vegetarian meat substitutes, baked chicken or fish, low-fat milks.
+Of course, we recommend making the healthiest choice when considering what to put on the 25% of your plate.
+Some healthier options include nuts, 100% whole grain bread, some vegetarian meat substitutes, baked chicken or fish, and low-fat milks.

 To reach the goal of enjoying a healthy, high-fiber diet, it is wise to make the healthiest 25% plate choices as often as possible.